 In the unhealthy extreme, there is little actual contact with real feelings, despite the possibly awe-inspiring intensity of the outward expression.
 All the theatrical emotionality is a fearful cover for an inner emptiness that will not go away.
 Extremely unbalanced 4/3 has become so attached to the outward expression of the false emotions that the real feelings are overwhelmed and drowned out.
 The conviction of being hopelessly flawed may lead to desperate attempts to end it all with suicide, almost always in some dramatic, attention-grabbing way.
 (I’m a hopeless romantic, unable to live a normal life.
 I might as well end it all right now, because no one will ever understand my torment.
 At least then, others might see the depth of my pain.)

 4/3 is the type most interested in a really artful, tastefully unique presentation.
 They often like to combine black and bright colors.
 4/3s are usually thin to medium in build, although there are some exceptions.
-The females often wear their hair in some way that gives it a lot of body, such as shoulder-length (or longer) curls.
+Every aspect of appearance is given careful attention.
 Both sexes like to dress up.
 Some of the most outrageous costumes ever seen in ordinary public places are on 4/3s (the rest are mostly on sevens).

 Some 4/3s find work that brings out their interest in aesthetics and artistic expression.
 Novelists, musicians, painters, poets, actors, dancers.
 Graphic designers, fashion consultants, interior designers, restaurant managers.
 Others express themselves more privately, outside of work, becoming secretaries, middle-managers, retail salespeople.
 There are 4/3 career advisors, guidance counselors and psychologists.
 Of course, 4/3s can also be found doing many other kinds of work.